M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/EMAIL_SERVICE.md

 Xequtive uses [Resend](https://resend.com) for sending transactional emails.
 The email sending functionality is fully implemented in the backend, and the frontend only needs to make API calls that trigger email sending when appropriate.

-## Configuration Status
+## Current Development Status

+> **IMPORTANT NOTE FOR FRONTEND TEAM**:
+>
+> The email service is currently running in **development simulation mode**.
+This means:
+>
+> - Email API endpoints will return success responses
+> - Verification tokens and reset links are still generated and work correctly
+> - No actual emails are being sent to users
+> - Backend logs show what would have been sent
+>
+> This allows frontend development to proceed without needing real email delivery.
+> When we acquire and verify our domain, we'll switch to actually sending emails.

-The email service is **fully configured in the backend** and ready to use.
+The email service is **fully implemented in the backend** and ready to use.
 The backend handles:

 - API key management via environment variables
 - Email template rendering
-- Sending logic and retries
+- Sending logic and retries (currently simulated)
 - Error handling and logging

 All configuration is done through environment variables in the `.env` file.
 These are **required**: